zhiwenh/delib/README.md

 <a name="Ethereum+watch"></a>
 #### delib.watchAt(contractName, contractAddress, eventName, filter, callback)
 Set up a listener to watch for new events.
 To stop the listener set the watch method to a variable and call `watch.stop()`.
+Need a websocket connection to be able to watch for events.

 **Returns** <code>Object</code>